-Some examples of our deep core muscles include the:
+Some examples of our inner core muscles include the:

 - Pelvic floor

 - Rotator cuff

 LPF exercises turn on these muscles by reducing the pressure through your thoracic, abdominal and pelvic cavities.
 It's a whole body routine administered in a specific sequence, with postural cues and a unique breathing pattern called hypopressives.
 This change in pressure along with maintaining the postures are key to the effectiveness of LPF exercises.

 Hypopressive (hypos for short) means low pressure.
 It is a broad term used to describe breathing, exercising or moving with reduced pressure on the body.

 In LPF, we use the hypopressive technique during the two phases of breathing: